WENS (TV): Early years

 On December 23, 1952, the Telecasting Company of Pittsburgh obtained a construction permit for a new UHF television station on channel 16, one of three commercial channel assignments to Pittsburgh.
 The idea for the station came from the sales manager and assistant general manager of Pittsburgh's only television station at the time, WDTV.
-The group then brought in recognized local sports announcer Bob Prince and several businessmen, including Pittsburgh Pirates owner Thomas P. Johnson, to be part of the ownership group.
+The WDTV staff left the station, then brought in recognized local sports announcer Bob Prince and several businessmen, including Pittsburgh Pirates owner Thomas P. Johnson, to be part of the ownership group.
 It signed a deal in February 1953 to become ABC's exclusive Pittsburgh affiliate, marking the beginning of the market's transformation from one with a single station, WDTV, to one with competing stations; it then added a CBS affiliation agreement in May, allowing CBS clearance of additional programs beyond the 40 to 50 percent of the network slate that WDTV carried.
 Channel 16 would broadcast from facilities on Ivory Avenue built by another Pittsburgh radio station: WCAE.
-WCAE had opted to sell because it was abandoning FM radio, and it had decided to apply not for VHF channel 11 but for channel 4, which at the time was allocated to Irwin and for which the winning permittee would need to build facilities there.
+WCAE had opted to sell because it was abandoning FM radio; it was pursuing VHF channel 4, which at the time was allocated to Irwin and for which the winning permittee would need to build facilities there.
 WCAE had been in the middle of constructing a planned 500 ft tower at the Ivory Avenue site and had constructed the bottom 250 ft before deciding to wait on the outcome of the various VHF hearings in progress; WENS promised to finish building the mast.
-Telecasting Company of Pittsburgh also got a deal on equipment, buying a purchase order from radio station WQAN, which had applied for channel 16 in Scranton.
+Telecasting Company of Pittsburgh also got a deal on equipment, buying a purchase order from radio station WQAN, which had applied for and abandoned a bid to start channel 16 in Scranton, in northeastern Pennsylvania.